DAIOS-AI/mindscript/README.md

 ## Description

 MindScript is a programming language with both formal and informal computation as first class citizens.

+MindScript's unique feature is its support of both formal and informal types.
+Types constrain the values that an expression can take, however, formal types impose constraints that can be deduced (via computation), while informal types impose inductive constraints which guide the evaluation of an expression using a black-box process (much like our own thought process).

-Formal computation is implemented as a Turing-complete programming language (&lambda;), while informal computation is obtained by consulting an oracle, implemented as a large language model (&Psi;).
+Formal computation is implemented as a Turing-complete programming language (&lambda;), whereas informal evaluations are obtained by consulting an oracle, implemented as a large language model (&Psi;).

 **Features:**